kiro6/penetration-testing-notes/Penetration Testing/Kerberos attacks/README.md

 ![Screenshot_5](https://github.com/user-attachments/assets/8b3283ba-a2a6-4903-bdd5-e2d19f382d02)

+To abuse the constrained delegation with protocol transition, the concept is to first ask a TGT for the user and execute S4U2Self followed by a S4U2Proxy to impersonate an admin user to the SPN on the target.

 **Windows**
 ```powershell
 # if you are using the Delegation service (in a shell of context of the service user)